you never expect someone to research

 Context:

-Importantly, the daily harassment I have experienced as part of this community “art project” has caused me a huge amount of distress and required intensive mental health treatment to survive and manage.
+Importantly, the harassment I have experienced has caused me a huge amount of distress and required intensive mental health treatment to survive.
 This harassment is intentional gender-based violence and is psychologically abusive.
-It deliberately targets my OCD triggers related to fear of causing harm to others to manipulate and control me and try to make me feel ashamed.
-This harassment is deliberate and has continued despite my private and public requests for it to stop.
-If I am subjected to further scrutiny, formal investigation, or other bad-faith attacks, I will not interpret these as genuine feedback on my behavior.
-Rather, I recognize them as part of the ongoing pattern of abuse directed towards me.
+It deliberately targets my OCD triggers related to my fears of causing harm to others to try to make me feel ashamed for how I have survived.
+I have reached a point where if I am subjected to further scrutiny, investigation, or any other attacks, I will not interpret them as genuine feedback on my behavior.
+Rather, I will recognize it as part of an ongoing pattern of abuse directed at me.

-Finally, I do not believe I would have ever experienced this level of scrutiny, nor would I have endured many of the original incidents, if I were not a marginalized trans woman.
+Finally, I do not believe I would have ever experienced this level of scrutiny for my sexual history, nor would I have endured many of the original incidents of gender-based violence that led me to use online spaces, if I were not a marginalized trans and disabled woman.

 another trust crisis #14 by Lyra McMahon